 Registration

 (1) At least 30 days before the control period in which a person meets the definition of CAR or blender CAR, that person shall petition for registration as a CAR or blender CAR.
 A person may petition for registration as a CAR or blender CAR after the beginning of the control period but should also do so at least 30 days before conducting activities as a CAR or blender CAR.
-A petition for registration must be on forms approved by, and available from the Department, and must include:
+A petition for registration must be on forms approved by, and available from DEQ, and must include:

 (a) The name and business address of the control area responsible party;